Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Results

-We generate $1000$ sets of BBH merger parameters sampled from the prior and use the same samples for all configurations.
+We generated $1000$ sets of BBH merger parameters sampled from the prior and used the same samples for all configurations.
+From the {\sc Dingo} proposal distribution $q_\phi(\theta|d)$, we drew $10^5$ posterior samples and computed the corresponding importance weights (see Sect.~\ref{sec:dingo}).
+For each injected signal, we then evaluated the sample efficiency.
+To ensure unbiased estimates of the inferred parameters, we required at least $10^3$ effective samples per source, corresponding to a sample efficiency $> 1$ \%.

-From the {\sc Dingo} proposal distribution $q_\phi(\theta|d)$, we draw $10^5$ posterior samples and compute the corresponding importance weights (see Section~\ref{sec:dingo}).
-For each injected signal, we then evaluate the sample efficiency.
-To ensure unbiased estimates of the inferred parameters, we require at least $10^3$ effective samples per source, corresponding to a sample efficiency $> 1$ \%.
-The top panel of Figure~\ref{fig:SNR_vs_eff} shows that a large fraction of injected signals achieves a sample efficiency greater than $1\%$, ranging from $96\%$ for $\Delta$ configuration to a minimum of $85\%$ for 2L~MisA~+~CE.
+The top panel of Fig.~\ref{fig:SNR_vs_eff} shows that a large fraction of injected signals achieves a sample efficiency greater than $1\%$, ranging from $96\%$ for $\Delta$ and 2L~A configurations to a minimum of $85\%$ for 2L~MisA~+~CE.
 These values remain consistently high, with even better performance for the $\Delta$ configuration than previously reported in \cite{Santoliquido:2025lot}.
-This improvement arises from the increased dimensionality of the embedding network (see Section~\ref{sec:dingo}), emphasizing the crucial role of this component within the NPE framework.
+This improvement arises from the increased dimensionality of the embedding network (see Sect.~\ref{sec:dingo}), emphasizing the crucial role of this component within the NPE framework.

-The top panel of Figure~\ref{fig:SNR_vs_eff} also shows that $50\%$ of the events have an optimal signal-to-noise ratio (SNR, see Appendix~\ref{app:bilby}) exceeding $40$ for the $\Delta$ configuration and up to $70$ for 2L~MisA~+~CE, while still achieving sample efficiencies above $1\%$.
-This demonstrates that the sample efficiency remains high even for high-SNR events, highlighting that NPE may represent a promising approach to address the parameter estimation challenges posed by XG detectors.
+The top panel of Fig.~\ref{fig:SNR_vs_eff} also shows that $50\%$ of the events have an optimal signal-to-noise ratio (S/N; see Appendix~\ref{app:bilby}) exceeding $40$ for the $\Delta$ configuration and up to $70$ for 2L~MisA~+~CE, while still achieving sample efficiencies above $1\%$.
+This demonstrates that the sample efficiency remains high even for high-S/N events, indicating that NPE may represent a promising approach to addressing the parameter estimation challenges posed by XG detectors.